Vikaashhh/Weather-App-React/README.md

 ## Contributing

 Contributions are welcome!
 Open issues or submit pull requests for improvements.

-## License

-This project is licensed under the MIT License

 ---